3ashryy2/Library-management-app/README.md

 # Library-management-app
 Desktop Application in C# for library mangment that allows:
--authors to add books
+- authors to add books
--allow users to buy books
+- allow users to buy books
--allow admin to see reports about sales
+- allow admin to see reports about sales

 # ERD